jasny/bootstrap/README.md

 For more information on SemVer, please visit <http://semver.org/>.

-__The major version will follow Twitter Bootstraps major version.
-This means backward compatibility will only be broken if Twitter Bootstrap does so.__
+__The major version will follow Bootstrap's major version.
+This means backward compatibility will only be broken if Bootstrap does so.__